GraphicsProgramming/blog/blog/2025/2025-05-09-blender-baking/index.md

 ![Bake Influence](bake-influence.webp)

 In the below the bake button under "Influence" you must uncheck "Direct" and "Indirect", otherwise blender will bake the lighting into your albedo texture.
-Now we can hit Bake
+Now we can hit Bake.

 ![Complete Bake](complete-bake.webp)